 Study for a prestigious MA in Applied Educational Leadership and Management by distance learning

-For educational professionals who may be based in the UK or anywhere in the world and are likely to be, or aspire to be:
+For educational professionals based anywhere in the world who wish to become:

 - working in an educational planning, development or inspection role for a national or regional organisation.